seiscomp-macOS/seiscomp/README.md

 `PATH=/opt/homebrew/bin:/opt/homebrew/sbin:/bin:/usr/bin:/usr/sbin:$PATH`

-### Clone the Github repositories  from https://github.com/seiscomp-macos/
+### Clone the Github seiscomp-macOS repositories from https://github.com/seiscomp-macos/

-Note that the script `clone_seiscomp-macos.sh` uses the repo from https://github.com/seiscomp-macos/ and not from https://github.com/seiscomp
+Note that the script `clone_seiscomp-macos.sh` uses all the repositories from https://github.com/seiscomp-macos/ and not the repositories from https://github.com/seiscomp
 Use the script  `clone_seiscomp-macos.sh` to git-clone all the repos.

 Here's how to proceed: